 There are numerous threats and risks that we all encounter on a daily basis, some we can control to a certain extent – like crossing the road, others we can’t.
 The key is preparation; both physically and mentally.
 We can’t plan or preempt for every eventuality, but we can best prepare ourselves for the worst and try our very best to protect ourselves.

-Stay alert and keep off your phone, not only does having your eyes in your phone take away your local awareness and alertness, you’re also advertising your phone to passing opportunist thieves and moped gangs.
+Stay alert and keep off your phone, not only does having your eyes in your phone take away your local awareness and alertness but you’re also advertising your phone to passing opportunist thieves and moped gangs.
 Put your phone away and remove your earphones – stay alert, stay alive!